Kristina Laum: World Championship Wrestling (1999–2001)

 She was signed by World Championship Wrestling (WCW) in 1999, and she eventually debuted alongside Varsity Club (Kevin Sullivan, Mike Rotunda and Rick Steiner) as the cheerleader, Leia Meow.

 This angle soon ended and she became the manager for the Jung Dragons (Jamie-San, Yun Yang, and Kaz Hayashi), thus turning heel.
 She would interfere in matches with a flying bodypress off of the top rope onto their opponents.
 She also had a dominatrix gimmick and carried a riding crop.
 She used it to attack Pamela Paulshock after Paulshock had won the "Miss WCW" contest that Meow participated in on September 25, 2000.
 She was then attacked by Midajah and had a brief rivalry with her leading to a fight on the following Thunder during Mike Awesome's Lava Lamp Lounge segment.
 She also had a short feud with Tygress and threatened to cut her hair off.
-By the time WCW was sold to Vince McMahon, she had been fired from WCW along with the majority of the other on-air female talent due to roster cuts.
+By the time WCW was sold to Vince McMahon in March 2001, she had been fired from WCW along with the majority of the other female talent due to roster cuts.

-Independent circuit
+Independent circuit (2001, 2022)

 She went to the X Wrestling Federation (XWF) where she was known as Kris, a member of the X-Girls, a dance team that included Gorgeous George and Chiquita Anderson of the Nitro Girls.
-When XWF folded, Kristina retired from wrestling.
+When XWF ended, Kristina Laum retired from wrestling.

-On April 1, 2022 Kimona Wana-Laya made an appearance at ICW No Holds Barred 24 in Newark, New Jersey.
+On April 1, 2022, she made an appearance at ICW No Holds Barred 24 in Newark, New Jersey.